baravak/risloo-extractor-app/README.md

 # Introduction

-**Risloo Profile Creator** is a library for creating profiles for *psychological* tests in SVG and PNG format in Persian.
+**Risloo Profile CLI** is a library for creating profiles for *psychological* tests in SVG and PNG format in Persian.

 # Installation

 In order to install the package, you can write the code below in your terminal:

 ```
-npm install risloo-profile-creator
+npm install risloo-profile-cli
 ```

 # How Does It Work?